Cover photo by Basil Boer.

 Behaviour

-Perches on waterlilies and other emergent plants and twigs close to the water surface.
-Sometimes sits on rocks or exposed sand at the waters edge.
-Flies low over the water.
+The Masai Sprite perches on waterlilies and other emergent plants and twigs close to the water surface.
+It sometimes also sits on rocks or exposed sand at the waters edge.
+Flies low over the water when disturbed, hunting or changing perches.
 Females can be found near the males, but are frequently found away from the water in the surrounding bushes or woodlands.

-Recorded throughout the year at some sites, but most active from September to April.
+The Masai Sprite has been recorded throughout the year at some sites, but is most active from September to April.
 See Phenology below.

 Conservation and Status

-Pseudagrion massaicum is listed as of Least Concern in the IUCN Red List of Threatened Species.
-It is an abundant and widespread species that has largely benefited from making use of man-made impoundments.
+The Masai Sprite is listed as of Least Concern in the IUCN Red List of Threatened Species.
+Pseudagrion massaicum is an abundant and widespread species that has widely benefited from the use of man-made impoundments.
 It can be found in somewhat degraded habitats, including sewage treatment ponds and areas with alien plants.

 Distribution

 The Masai Sprite is widespread across sub-Saharan Africa.
-Recorded from all provinces in South Africa.
-Likely to occur almost anywhere but less numerous in arid regions.
+It has been recorded from all provinces in South Africa and is likely to occur almost anywhere but is less numerous in arid regions.

 Below is a map showing the distribution of records for Masai Sprite in the OdonataMAP database as at February 2020.